-16 We will only issue a regulatory notice for a provider which owns fewer than 1,000 social housing units if we conclude that it is non-compliant.
+&lt;sup>24 We will only issue a regulatory notice for a provider which owns fewer than 1,000 social housing units if we conclude that it is non-compliant.

-6. Maintaining the register
+5. Maintaining the register

-- 6.1 The regulator has specific statutory responsibilities in relation to the following - registration of new applicants to the sector - the registration of new bodies resulting from certain types of restructure - de-registrations for those providers wishing to leave the regulated sector or which no longer provide social housing - maintaining the content of the register of social housing providers.
+- 5.1 The regulator has specific statutory responsibilities in relation to the following - registration of new applicants to the sector - the registration of new bodies resulting from certain types of restructure - de-registrations for those providers wishing to leave the regulated sector or which no longer provide social housing - maintaining the content of the register of social housing providers.